 Nevertheless, if you have the motivation and ability, you might maximize your long-term happiness by first developing your own physical appearance (here), personality (here), and unique appeal as a partner (here).
 Then, carefully evaluate what you want in a man (here), pick a good boyfriend (here), and have a satisfying relationship (here).
 This will help you find one single man who has the best total package you can get.

 For the men.
 Again, women want it all.
 That means the guy who ultimately has his pick is the guy who has it all.
 They desire a man who has developed his masculine good looks (here), warm personality (here), and unique resources and abilities (here).
 Of course, that is not attainable for all men.
 However, the next best thing is to be balanced.
-In other words, women looking to find it all in one guy would prefer a guy with a bit of each trait, over those who are high in one and non-existent in the others.
+In other words, women looking to find it all in one guy would prefer a guy with a bit of each trait over those who are high in one and low in the others.